The Ten Commandments, A tour of the Holyland, and the Journey of Moses

 ST. CATHERINE / TABA (Egypt/Israel border) / JERUSALEM / HERBERT SAMUEL HOTEL

-Masada majestically towers high above the plateau of the Dead Sea, the mountain of Masada is undoubtedly one of the most impressive in the Judean Desert.
-Masada Israel is located in the Dead Sea region.
-The elevation of Masada at the top is barely 100m above sea level, while the bottom of Masada is way below, close to the Dead Sea, the lowest point on earth, forming a remarkable drop of about 400m.
+Masada majestically towers high above the plateau of the Dead Sea.
+The mountain of Masada is undoubtedly one of the most impressive in the Judean Desert.
+Masada, Israel, is located in the Dead Sea region.
+The elevation of Masada at the top is barely 100m above sea level, while the bottom of Masada is way below, close to the Dead Sea, the lowest point on Earth, forming a remarkable drop of about 400m.

 Above 90% of the findings in Masada Israel originated from the times of King Herod the Great.
-The dwellers in the following centuries basically used the numerous Herodian facilities, with minor alterations, to adjust them to their various needs.
+The dwellers in the following centuries used the numerous Herodian facilities, with minor alterations, to adjust them to their various needs.

-Late afternoon and after our visit to Masada, we continue our adventure to Jerusalem to spend the next four nights at HERBERT SAMUEL HOTEL in Jerusalem.
-The Herbert Samuel Jerusalem hotel is located in the center of Jerusalem, close to all of the city’s most sought-after destinations.
-Nestled in the heart of Nahalat Shiv’a, a bustling pedestrian promenade lined with quaint sidewalk cafes, shops, and galleries, the hotel is also within walking distance of the Old City.
+The Herbert Samuel Jerusalem Hotel is located in the center of Jerusalem, close to the city’s most sought-after destinations.
+Nestled in the heart of Nahalat Shiv’a, a bustling pedestrian promenade lined with quaint sidewalk cafes, shops, and galleries, the hotel is also within walking distance of the Old City - BB

 JERUSALEM- Mt. of Olives – Via Dolorosa – Cardo – Upper Room, Western Wall Tunnel, / HERBERT SAMUEL HOTEL